RikudouSage/mangastream-downloader/README.md

 Usage is pretty simple, just open the app, choose manga title and chapter and then press "Download".

+After downloading the manga will be in new directory "manga" created in the app base directory.
+The app will also display the full path to the manga directory.

 Windows users can download compiled version [here](https://github.com/RikudouSage/mangastream-downloader/releases).

 ---